Brandi Carlile: 2017–2020: Grammy success with By the Way, I Forgive You

 Carlile's sixth studio album, produced by Dave Cobb and Shooter Jennings, By the Way, I Forgive You, was released on February 16, 2018, and was preceded by three tracks: "The Joke", "The Mother", and "Sugartooth".
 Carlile performed songs from the album on Jimmy Kimmel Live!.
 She also made a guest appearance on John Prine's album The Tree of Forgiveness.
 By the Way, I Forgive You went on to become the highest-charting album of Carlile's career, reaching No. 5 on the Billboard 200.
 It also reached the number 1 position on the Billboard Top Rock Albums during the same week.
 The first single from the album, "The Joke", was listed on Former President Barack Obama's year-end playlist.
 The album received critical acclaim from critics, leading Carlile to receive six nominations at the 61st Annual Grammy Awards, the most nominations for a female in 2019, including the all-genre Album and Song of the Year categories.
 She won in three categories: Americana album and both best American roots song and best American roots performance (for "The Joke").
+Several of the album's arrangements were created by British string and orchestral arranger Paul Buckmaster, who died in November 2017 two weeks after completing them.
+Carlile recalled in her autobiography that she had long admired the arrangements Buckmaster had created for Elton John's early albums and was delighted to have him arranging her music.
+His arrangement for the final song of the album, "Party of One", recorded in RCA studios with Buckmaster conducting a full orchestra, was the last of his career.